 Exfoliation is brilliant for clearing dry and dead skin, in the process increasing radiance, clarity and youthfulness.
 It removes impurities, cleanses skin and creates a more even texture and complexion.

 Desquamation is the body's natural process of exfoliation, or in other words the shedding of dry, old, hardened skin cells to make way for new cells to come through.
 Often, our body needs a little extra help to keep the skin buff, polished and fresh.

-You’ll find that exfoliation is especially helpful for those of you with oily skin.
-We know, people always think it’s only for those with dry or scaly skin.
-However, those of you with oily skin have a slowed-down process of desquamation, so sometimes you’ll need a helping hand in order to get your body and skin to rid itself of dulling skin cells.
+You’ll find that exfoliation is especially helpful if you have an oily skin complexion.
+Those with oily skin have a slowed-down process of desquamation, so sometimes you’ll need a helping hand in order to get your body and skin to rid itself of dulling skin cells.